msasso/due/README.md

 ```
 due [-l limit] [-S space] [-F files] [path]
    -l limit   Display at most "limit" lines.
-By default this is $COLUMNS - 4.
+By default this is $LINES - 4.
    -S space   Set the threshold to "space".
 You can use the usual suffixes (for instance 4GB, 1T, and so on...)
 By default this is 100MB.
    -F files   Set the threshold to "files".
 You can use standard suffixes (for instance 5k.)
 By default this is 10k.
    path       The path to evaulate.
 Current directory by default.